-On the main conference page, work with the Program Coordinator to be clear about deadlines, contacts, the process of how presenters will be selected.
+On the main conference page, work with the Executive Director to be clear about deadlines, contacts, the process of how presenters will be selected.
 Specify whether or not registration fee waivers and honoraria are available for that year.

-See this page for more information on how the Call for Participation works from the member's standpoint.
+See this page for more information on Criteria & Evaluation of the Call for Participation.